SAP-samples/abap-test-isolation-examples/README.md

-# ABAP Test Isolation Frameworks
+# ABAP Test Isolation Examples
 This repository contains examples for all currently available test isolation tools in the ABAP Platform.

 ## The Idea